5 Signs of Winter Caravan Wear and Tear That Could Affect Your Premium

 When your caravan is out of use, it’s worth either moving it or jacking it up to rotate the wheels once a month; the benefit being that the weight of the caravan is not resting permanently on the same parts of the tyres.
 Before each journey: check the tyre pressure, inspect for any sidewall damage, and monitor the tread levels — of course, repair or replace any damaged tyres before your next journey.

 For extra security on your winter break, the TyrePal system actively and continually monitors your caravan tyres when on the go, while Tyron safety bands are designed to help you steer your car and caravan to safety in the event of a blowout.
-In addition to providing these meaningful safety measures, both of these devices can earn you discounts on your insurance premium with Club Care — always a handy bonus.

 4. Battery charge levels